zammad/zammad-org/src/it/documentation/use/guides/mobile-view.md

 ---
 order: 5
-title: 'Usa la visualizzazione mobile'
+title: 'Use mobile view'
 ---

-# Usa la visualizzazione mobile
+# Use mobile view

 ## Introduzione